 A trained diplomat, TALYN RAHMAN-FIGUEROA is the Founder and Chief Executive Officer of Grassroot Diplomat.
-She is an international award-winning communications consultant with board-level experience from various sectors.
-With a track record of building robust government relationships for both the private and public sector, Talyn is known for being an excellent networker and strategist.
-Talyn leads on all aspects of the consultation process from conception to implementation, and has worked directly with CEOs, senior managers and civil servants from over 20 national and foreign missions.
-She has over ten years' experience working with various international NGOs and government bodies, assisting on high-level projects from business, innovation and trade to public health, climate change and education, working alongside top leaders and senior management teams.
+She is an experienced public sector communications consultant with board-level experience.
+With a track record of building robust government relationships, Talyn is known for being an excellent strategist and networker.
+Talyn leads on all aspects of the consultation process from conception to implementation, and has worked directly with CEOs, senior managers and civil servants for various foreign governments.
+She has over ten years' experience assisting on high-level projects from business, innovation and trade to public health, climate change and education, working alongside top leaders and senior management teams.

 For further information, visit: www.iamtalyn.com